-The largest elements of the capital spending and gross operating surplus forecasts are for housing associations (HAs), the housing revenue account (HRA) and Transport for London (TfL).
-The HAs forecast is produced for us by the Department for Communities and Local Government (DCLG) and is scrutinised by the OBR (more detail will be made available in due course on a separate page for the HAs forecast).
-In the case of the HRA, DCLG produces the forecast for the elements of locally financed capital expenditure (capital LASFE) that are financed from HRA sources.
-DCLG also forecasts HRA GOS and HRA asset sales.
-These DCLG forecasts are then scrutinised by the OBR, as part of the process for producing the forecast for capital LASFE.
+The largest elements of the capital spending and GOS forecasts are for the housing revenue account (HRA) and Transport for London (TfL).
+In the case of the HRA, the Ministry of Housing, Communities and Local Government (MHCLG) produces forecasts for the elements of locally financed capital expenditure (capital LASFE) that are financed from HRA sources.
+MHCLG also produces forecasts for HRA GOS and HRA asset sales.
+These MHCLG forecasts are then scrutinised by the OBR, as part of the process for producing our capital LASFE forecast.
 The TfL forecast is based on its latest published business plan.
-TfL assist us in scrutinising these plans before we produce our own central forecasts for TfL capital spending.
+TfL officials assist us in scrutinising these plans before we produce our own central forecasts for TfL capital spending.
 For instance, we may include additional timing adjustments on TfL’s capital spending if we feel it would be central to assume some slippage, consistent with the general tendency in spending on large capital projects.

 A number of elements of this forecast are driven by assumptions or business plans.
-The largest elements that are model-driven (excluding HAs) are:
+The largest elements that are model-driven are:

-- HRA asset sales (which nets off HRA gross capital spending).
-The model is split into proceeds from Right to Buy (RtB) and non-RtB sales.
-The model for RtB is again provided by DCLG, with the forecast driven by similar factors to the HRA model.
+- HRA asset sales (which net off HRA gross capital spending).
+The model is split into proceeds from Right to Buy (RtB) and other asset sales.
+The model for RtB is again provided by MHCLG, with the forecast driven by similar factors to the HRA model.
 The non-RtB forecast is driven by outturn and a slightly narrower set of determinants.

 Main forecast determinants

-For the HRA forecast, the main economic determinants are GDP growth, house prices and rental values, which affect income to and spending from the HRA via demand for social housing and the levels of rental income received by the operating local authorities.
+For the HRA forecast, the main economic determinants are GDP growth, house prices and rental values, which affect HRA income and spending via demand for social housing and the levels of rental income received by the operating local authorities.
 (The HRA is regarded as a public corporation, meaning this is where the final receipts and spending score in the National Accounts).
 The main components making up the HRA forecast – and the economic determinants driving them – are as follows: